In this article, I will show you how to deploy an SFTP service on Files.com and integrate it with Microsoft Azure.

 Click Save and then you should immediately see your files from the Azure storage container mounted in the Files.com folder as shown in the figure below.

-What you could next is, start operating on these files just like any other files in Files.com, you can preview them, download them, or you could also upload new files into this folder, you can upload directly via the browser with drag and drop.
+What you could do next is, start operating on these files just like any other files in Files.com, you can preview them, download them, or you could also upload new files into this folder, you can upload directly via the browser with drag and drop.

 You can also operate on this folder using any of the supported protocols, including FTP and SFTP to share those files across your organization.